Looking for the best power rack for your home or gym?

 An impact wrench comes in handy to screw the concrete anchors into the floor once the holes are drilled, but again you can complete the task with a socket wrench and some elbow grease.

 Make sure your check your racks assembly guide before you start putting it together for any rig-specific instructions that we didn’t cover here.

-What Exercises Can You Do With A Squat Rack?
+What Exercises Can You Do With A Power / Squat Rack?